Forest Operations Notification (FON)

 - All water crossings in the harvest area

-- If your operation is in the jurisdiction of the Land Use Planning Commission (LUPC):
+- If your operation is in the service area of the Land Use Planning Commission (LUPC):

 you must submit a current LUPC Land Use Guidance Map.
 ALL LOCATION MAPS must include a key to symbols (please DO NOT use colors or pencils) and must clearly show locations of: